What Is a website grid?

-A grid, in web design, is the division of the layout with either (or sometimes both) vertical and horizontal guidelines.
+A website grid is the division of the layout with either (or sometimes both) vertical and horizontal guidelines.
 It forms the basic structure or skeleton of your user interface.

 Learning what web design grids are, including all different types of grids, and finally, how and when to use them – will sharpen our skill sets as website designers, impacting every website design we create from here onwards.